 Affirmation with Modification 35.1: Implementation Guideline F from 2007 states: “If there is contention for strings, applicants may: i) resolve contention between them within a pre-established timeframe ii) if there is no mutual agreement, a claim to support a community by one party will be a reason to award priority to that application.
 If there is no such claim, and no mutual agreement a process will be put in place to enable efficient resolution of contention and; iii) the ICANN Board may be used to make a final decision, using advice from staff and expert panels.”

 The Working Group affirms this Implementation Guideline with the following changes in italicized text: “If there is contention for strings, applicants may: i) resolve contention between them within a pre-established timeframe in accordance with the Applicant Guidebook and supporting documents ii) if there is no mutual agreement, a claim to support a community by one party will be a reason to award priority to that application.
-If there is no such claim, and no mutual agreement, contention will be resolved through an ICANN Auction of Last Resort and; iii) the ICANN Board may use expert panels to make Community Priority Evaluation determinations.”
+If there is no such claim, and no mutual agreement, contention will be resolved through an ICANN Auction of Last Resort and; iii) Expert panels may be used to make Community Priority Evaluation determinations.”

 The revision to part i) specifies that any private resolution of contention must be in accordance with the Application Guidebook and supporting documents, including the Application Change request process and Terms and Conditions.
 Adjustments in the text of ii) and iii) describe in greater specificity program elements as they were implemented in the 2012 round, which will carry over into subsequent rounds.